shuhei/knowledge/nodejs.md

 3. `setInterval`
 4. `close` event handlers

-Microtasks such as `process.nextTick()` and promise callbacks are executed before proceeding to the next phase.
+Microtasks such as `process.nextTick()` and promise callbacks are eagerly executed before proceeding to the next phase.
+[An experiment here](https://gist.github.com/shuhei/34efae93e288ebf20a46de633a53ae9d).

 ## Logging of HTTP Server